leonore/deep-learning-for-immune-cells/timelog.md

 ### 9 Oct 2019
 * *1 hour* Compiling dissertation, importing to Latex, familiarising with the format
 * *0.5 hour* Reading all fluorescent images into raw dataset folder
+* *0.5 hour* Writing code to display fluorescent images side to side for better visualisation of work

+### 11 Oct 2019
+* *1 hour* Working on autoencoding the fluorescent images

+### 12 Oct 2019
+* *2 hours* Working on getting the three different representations of the fluorescent images
+* *1 hour* Summarising progress and writing a plan for the rest of the semester
+* *1 hour* Looking at changing image size to see if it improves autoencoder performance